atom-exiles/path-of-exile-item-filter/README.md

 Error checking for item filters within Atom.

 ### Smaller Features
-- Automatic conversion of hexidecimal color codes for rules with a color.
 - Gutter decorations for rules where it's appropriate.

 ## Configuration